iac-factory/go-cobra-cli/README.md

 ---

-## Local Deployment & Initial Setup Instructions
+## Deployment & Initial Setup (Maintainers)

+**The following section is only intended for project maintainers & developers only**.
+    - Please see the [getting started](#getting-started) section for installation and upgrade instructions.

 1. Install `goreleaser` if it isn't installed